operator-framework/operator-sdk/website/content/en/docs/golang/olm-integration/generating-a-csv.md

 ## Versioning

-CSV's are versioned in path, file name, and in their `metadata.name` field.
+CSV's are versioned by file name, their `metadata.name` and `spec.version` fields, and optionally their path.
 For example, running `operator-sdk generate csv --csv-version 0.0.1` will generate a CSV at `deploy/olm-catalog/<operator-name>/0.0.1/<operator-name>.v0.0.1.clusterserviceversion.yaml`.
 A versioned directory such as `deploy/olm-catalog/<operator-name>/0.0.1` is known as a [*bundle*][doc-bundle].
-Versions allow the OLM to upgrade or downgrade your Operator at runtime, i.e. in a cluster.
+Versions allow OLM to upgrade or downgrade your Operator in a cluster.
 A valid semantic version is required.
+The `--make-manifests` flag directs `generator csv` to create a [`manifests/`][registry-manifests] directory intended to hold your latest Operator manifests.
+Set this flag if you intend to version your Operator by VCS and/or submit your Operator to a pipeline that leverages operator-framework tools.

 `generate csv` allows you to upgrade your CSV using the `--from-version` flag.
 If you have an existing CSV with version `0.0.1` and want to write a new version `0.0.2`, you can run `operator-sdk generate csv --csv-version 0.0.2 --from-version 0.0.1`.
 This will write a new CSV manifest to `deploy/olm-catalog/<operator-name>/0.0.2/<operator-name>.v0.0.2.clusterserviceversion.yaml` containing user-defined data from `0.0.1` and any modifications you've made to `roles.yaml`, `operator.yaml`, CR's, or CRD's.

 The SDK can manage CRD's in your Operator bundle as well.
 You can pass the `--update-crds` flag to `generate csv` to add or update your CRD's in your bundle by copying manifests in `deploy/crds` to your bundle.
 CRD's in a bundle are not updated by default.
+This flag defaults to `true` if `--make-manifests=true`.

 ## First Generation